gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 RMST measures the average survival time within a fixed follow-up period (for example, 2 years).

 - It provides the **average number of days a person survived** during the study period.
-- It allows fair comparison between groups even when follow-up times differ.
+- It allows comparison between groups even when follow-up times differ.
 - Differences in RMST show how many additional (or fewer) days, on average, one group survived compared to another.

 **Simple analogy:**